-Once I have my area, I work out where I want to stop – be it a great little town like Plockton for a wander, a fabulous view of one of our lochs, a walk, a place for a seafood lunch, or a fantastic hotel to cosy up in for the night.
-Here is how I find them.
-Firstly, find out the name of the area you are visiting, for this road trip, it is Lochaber, Skye and Wester Ross.
+Once I have my Scotland road trip area, I work out where I want to stop – be it a great little town like Plockton for a wander, a fabulous view of a loch, a place for a seafood lunch, or a fantastic hotel to cosy up in for the night.

-Before booking anything, I save everything onto Google Maps by using the ‘stars’ function.
+Before booking anything, I save all the options onto Google Maps by using the ‘stars’ function.

 - Open up Google Maps, either online or on the app.

-- Search for anything, a hotel, a bar etc and a box will appear (online – left, the app – below) and a pin will also appear on the map.
+- Search for the hotel and a box will appear (online – left, the app – below) and a pin will also appear on the map.

 - Click on ‘save’ or the ‘star’ in the box and a star will appear on your map.